weblabdeusto/weblabdeusto/docs/source/installation_next_steps.rst

 screen of WebLab-Deusto you have a link to GitHub (where it says ``version r<number>``).
 If you click that link and compare it with `this one
 <https://github.com/weblabdeusto/weblabdeusto/commits/master>`_, you can see if
 there were new versions since you last upgraded it.
+You may also use the :ref:`WebLab-Deusto mailing list <contact>` to receive notifications on potential issues.

 Summary
 -------